Oracle ORDER BY Clause

 To sort multiple columns, you separate each column in the ORDER BY clause by a comma.

-See the following contacts table in the sample database.
+We’ll use the contacts table in the sample database:

 contacts table